clumsyspeedboat/Graph-database-Analytics-Neo4j/README.md

 A project on neo4j for the analysis of clinical data

 # Project Overview
-Prepare set of useful operational queries and analytical queries Evaluate strategies to improve the performance of the graph queries Analyse the clinical knowledge graph
+Prepare set of useful operational queries and analytical queries &nbps Evaluate strategies to improve the performance of the graph queries Analyse the clinical knowledge graph
 Write a paper on the project